leslie628/microfrontends-portfolio/README.md

 User profile micro app.

 ### 6. [Auth Microfrontend](https://github.com/leslie628/auth-app)
 Auth micro app (allows user to register and login).
+The micro app uses Azure functions for backend login and registration functionality.
+The api base url is created in shell app azure pipeline for security purposes and passed to the auth micro app as props.

 ---